majkinetor/au-packages/README.md

 ## Automatic package update

-### Update single package

 Run `<package_dir>/update.ps1` from within the directory of the package to update that package.
 If this script is missing, the package is not automatic.

 Run `./update_all.ps1` from the repository root.
 Edit this script to change the [AU](https://github.com/majkinetor/au) update options.

 You can also call AU method `Update-AUPackages` (alias `updateall`) in the repository root.
 This will avoid saving results to gist, sending mails on errors etc. and will just run update process for each package (temporary disable with `$au_NoPlugins`).

-If you want to use custom update features to save results to Gist and/or Github git repository on your local machine, you will have to setup the Github personal access token.

 #### All Environment variables

+If you want to use AU plugins to save results to Gist and/or Github git repository, you will have to setup the Github personal access token.

 If the script `update_vars.ps1` exists besides `update_all.ps1`, it will be sourced so you can put environment variables there.
 If you are using the build server such as AppVeyor, define sensitive variables as secrets.